zhangtemplar/zhangtemplar.github.io/_posts/2021-04-11-swin-transformer.md

 For input:

 - It first splits an input RGB image into non-overlapping patches by a patch splitting module, like ViT.
 Each patch is treated as a “token” and its feature is set as a concatenation of the raw pixel RGB values.
-The paper uses $4\times4$ patches;
+The paper uses $$4\times4$$ patches;
-- A linear embedding projects the each patch ($1\times48$) to a $1\times C$ feature vector.
+- A linear embedding projects the each patch ($$1\times48$$) to a $$1\times C$$ feature vector.
 C could be 96, 128 and 192, depends on network size.

 Swin Transformer is built by replacing the standard multi-head self attention (MSA) module in a Transformer block by a module based on shifted windows.
 A Swin Transformer block consists of a shifted window based MSA module, followed by a 2-layer MLP with GELU non- linearity in between.
 A LayerNorm (LN) layer is applied before each MSA module and each MLP, and a residual connection is applied after each module.

 ## Self Attention in Non-overlapped Windows

 One of the major contributions of swin transformer is that it proposes to perform self attention in a local window instead of globally (each red box as shown below).
-The windows are arranged to evenly partition the image in a non-overlapping manner and each window contains $M\times M$ patches (M=7 in the paper).
+The windows are arranged to evenly partition the image in a non-overlapping manner and each window contains $$M\times M$$ patches (M=7 in the paper).

 ![Screen Shot 2021-04-11 at 5.31.42 PM](https://raw.githubusercontent.com/zhangtemplar/zhangtemplar.github.io/master/uPic/2021_04_11_17_31_44_Screen%20Shot%202021-04-11%20at%205.31.42%20PM.png)

 To produce a hierarchical representation, the number of tokens is reduced by patch merging layers as the network gets deeper.
-The first patch merging layer concatenates the features of each group of $2\times2$ neighboring patches, and applies a linear layer on the 4C-dimensional concatenated features.
-This reduces the number of tokens by a multiple of $2\times2=4$ (2× downsampling of resolution), and the output dimension is set to 2C.
+The first patch merging layer concatenates the features of each group of $$2\times2$$ neighboring patches, and applies a linear layer on the 4C-dimensional concatenated features.
+This reduces the number of tokens by a multiple of $$2\times2=4$$ (2× downsampling of resolution), and the output dimension is set to 2C.

 ## Shifted Windows